HaoranTang/Applied-Machine-Learning/README.md

 # Applied-Machine-Learning
-Simple code implementation of ML concepts taught in FA20 CS 498 AML at UIUC
+Simple code implementations of ML concepts taught in FA20 CS 498 AML at UIUC

+# NOTE: DO NOT COPY FOR YOUR ASSIGNMENTS